-We are not aware of Ghana’s decision to extend the credit facility program, that’s coming from the International Monetary Fund (IMF).
+We are not aware of Ghana's decision to extend the ECF program-IMF

 The IMF has denied claims that the government of Ghana is in touch with the IMF to extend the bailout programme.